Batu Tiga

 Batu Tiga (literally meaning mile three) is a suburb in Subang Jaya, Selangor, Malaysia.
 It is located at the border between Subang Jaya and Shah Alam.
 However, it is nearer to Shah Alam than the town centre of Subang Jaya.
 Subang Hi-Tech Industrial Park in the suburb serve as one of the most major industrial estates in the Klang Valley as it is situated in between Kuala Lumpur, Shah Alam, Klang and Subang.

-Background & Progress

 Batu Tiga is under the jurisdiction of Subang Jaya Municipal Council.
 The suburb started out as an industrial estate, then low-cost residential developments sprouted up in 2000.
 It is usually mistaken to be located in Shah Alam because previously there were no roads linking it directly to Subang Jaya.
-In 2009, a bridge linking from USJ to the area was built, making the suburb even more strategic than before.

-Industrial
+Economy

 Subang Hi-Tech is the main industrial area of Batu Tiga.
-Many headquarters of international and multinational companies are situated in the area.

-Amenities
+Companies with a presence in the area include Nestlé.

 AEON (company), Tesco, and Giant Hypermarket are the nearest shopping malls which are located in Seksyen 13, Shah Alam.
-There are many restaurants, food courts and cafes scattering around the area as well.